A Million Years of History

 Samuel Staughton starts building the beautiful Eynesbury homestead, which takes three years to complete.
 The sizeable home comes in handy as Simon and his wife Lizzie have seven children.

 This was a busy year for Samuel Staughton.
 A fierce advocate for the local community, he’s not only elected to the Victorian parliament, he also founds the Melton footy club and is unanimously elected president.
-Way to go, Tom.
+Way to go, Samuel.

 The first annual Wyndham vs Eynesbury cricket match is held.
 We’re not sure of the score, sorry.